BioCUCKOO/CMOP/README.md

 # The description of each source code
 ### ALS.py
-The code of ALS framework for the integrated molecular subtyping.
+The code of ALS framework to encode multi-omic data into an informative feature vector for the molecular subtyping.
 <br>

 ### Sur.r